August 2007 Archives

 "Art is What You Can Get Away With." -- Andy Warhol

-Pivar is often the highest bidder, as the Boston Globe reported from one elephant art auction in 2000: "'This is an excellent painting,'" Pivar exclaimed. "'It's what we call a W.C.M. - a world-class masterpiece.'"
-(Boston Globe, March 22).
-He referred to art painted by elephants and a foundation that teaches Asian elephants to paint and sells the proceeds, thereby extending the boundaries of art.
+He strives to be the highest bidder: "'This is an excellent painting,'" Pivar exclaimed...a W.C.M. [world-class masterpiece.]'"
+(Boston Globe, March 22, 2000), referring to art painted by live elephants for a foundation that teaches Asian elephants to paint.
 The foundation also develops "an affordable line of non-toxic quality paints for use by elephants and caretakers as well as underprivileged children in developing countries".
+Claudia Steinberg once interviewed Pivar (NYT September 9, 2004), on decorating and noted his "'grand tone"', as if he mastered "'the effectiveness of pontification.'"
+Pivar pontificated:

 "'Every time I see an example of something that is better than what I own, I buy it... otherwise for the rest of my life I have to live with the knowledge that someplace in the world something is floating around that is better than mine, and that's intolerable.'''

 "In the nerve cell, the axons and the dendrites that make the physical connections that allow us to communicate are latter-day spirochetes.
 Nerve cells, having long ago discarded the rest of the spirochete body, use the fundamental motility system of spirochetes.
 Think of the nerve as coming from what had formerly been a bacterium, 'trying' but unable to rotate and swim.
 Thought involves motility and communication, the connection between remnant spirochetes.
-All I ask is that we compare human consciousness with spirochete ecology."
+All I ask is that we compare human consciousness with spirochete ecology."1

 You can imagine a simple schematic that suggests the relationship.